Research news

 • The UPC’s CD6 completes construction of a pioneering optical system for the world’s largest telescope

-The UPC’s Centre for Sensors, Instruments and Systems Development (CD6) in Terrassa, alongside IDOM Engineering, has finalised the design and construction of the optical system that will calibrate the Extremely Large Telescope’s (ELT) main mirror.
+The UPC’s Centre for Sensors, Instruments and Systems Development (CD6) in Terrassa, alongside IDOM Engineering, has finalised, last May, the design and construction of the optical system that will calibrate the Extremely Large Telescope’s (ELT) main mirror.
 With a 39-metre diameter, this primary mirror is currently the largest in existence.
 The ELT will be the world’s largest ground-based optical and near-infrared telescope.
 It is currently under construction at an altitude of over 3,000 metres on Cerro Armazones in Chile’s Atacama Desert.

 • The UPC launches the Agri-food Data Space, a 240-company ecosystem paving the way for sector digitalisation